 - How to use power/hand tool, torches, and other equipment properly and safely.

-- Advanced techniques of jewelry fabrication.
+- Advanced techniques of metal and jewelry design and fabrication.

 - The value of the historical/cultural background of jewelry design.

 - Contemporary issues and concepts of contemporary jewelry design.

 - Advanced terminology, processes, and techniques related to metal design (specifically tailored to individual student needs).

 - Demonstrate mastery of a variety of advanced tools and metals.

 - Fabricate advanced fastening devices and constructed forms.

 - Generate, conceptualize, organize, develop, refine and complete artistic ideas and work.